Death Penalty Fast Facts

 December 15, 2006 - Florida Governor Jeb Bush suspends the death penalty after the execution of prisoner Angel Diaz.
 Diaz had to be given two injections, and it took more than 30 minutes for him to die.

-December 17, 2007 - Governor Jon Corzine signs legislation banning the death penalty in New Jersey.
+December 17, 2007 - New Jersey Governor Jon Corzine signs legislation banning the death penalty in the state.
 The death sentences of eight men are commuted to life terms.

 December 31, 2007 - Due to the de facto moratorium on executions, pending the Supreme Court's ruling, only 42 people in the US are executed in 2007.
 It is the lowest total in more than 10 years.

 April 14, 2008 - In a 7-2 ruling, the Supreme Court upholds Kentucky's use of lethal injection.
-Between September 2007, when the Court took on the case, and April 2008 no one was executed in the US
+Between September 2007, when the Court took on the case, and April 2008 no one was executed in the US.

 March 18, 2009 - Governor Bill Richardson of New Mexico signs legislation repealing the death penalty in his state.
-His actions will not affect two prisoners currently on death row, Robert Fry, who killed a woman in 2000, and Tim Allen, who killed a 17-year-old girl in 1994.
+His actions will not affect two prisoners currently on death row: Robert Fry, who killed a woman in 2000, and Tim Allen, who killed a 17-year-old girl in 1994.

 November 13, 2009 - Ohio becomes the first state to switch to a method of lethal injection using a single drug, rather than the three-drug method used by other states.